orbingol/NURBS-Python/docs/install.rst

 A collection of Docker containers is provided on `Docker Hub <https://hub.docker.com/r/idealabisu/nurbs-python/>`_ containing NURBS-Python, Cython-compiled core and the `command-line application <https://geomdl-cli.readthedocs.io>`_.
-To get started, first install `Docker <https://www.docker.com/>`_ and then run the following on the Docker command prompt to pull Python v3.5 image:
+To get started, first install `Docker <https://www.docker.com/>`_ and then run the following on the Docker command prompt to pull the image prepared with Python v3.5:

 .. code-block:: console